Fire Suppression System

 Water Mist Systems

-Water mist systems pose a viable fire suppression solution for spaces that cannot be exposed to large amounts of water.
+Water mist systems pose a viable fire suppression solution for spaces that cannot be exposed to large amounts of water owing to risk of damage.
 They work by producing droplets that are much smaller than conventional sprinkler systems.
 This creates a layer of steam that starves fires of oxygen, quickly reducing the temperature of the affected area.
 Since they use much less water than traditional sprinklers, they can to some extent be considered a more sustainable fire suppression method.
 We explore water mist systems in more detail in our article on emerging fire protection technologies.

 Foam Deluge Systems